terrytaylorbonn/terrytaylorbonn.github.io/0-qs.markdown

 - **2 NN demos**.
 Tiny demos that can also run on a CPU.
 These NNs only know FP numbers as input and output.
 So if you have any type of other data, you must encode and then decode.
 - **2b Model demos**.
 A model contains the **NN/CNN/TF** and an **"internal" agent (iAgent)** that controls and provides access to the NN/CNN/TF.
 The iAgent implements an **API** that provides external access to the model.
 - **3 External agent (py script) demos**.
 Using a model as a helpful assistant.
-- **3b Projects**.
+- **3b Project demos**.
 Projects are where all the previous pieces come together.
 They aren't just "more demos" — they're the integration point.
 The real goal of AI projects is to integrate AI into an existing SW app.
 However, there are no such "integration" apps yet... but the following are good initial demos:

 *Master diagram (ZAI original)*<br>
 <img src="/assets/M-15.png" alt="drones" width="78%">